Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command number 8 is to move a file from one directory to another

 Ninth command is to delete a file from a directory

+Tenth command is to delete a directory from another directory